jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

 * Maven POMs must be used.
 No other build system is allowed unless the purpose of the quickstart is to show another build system in use.
 If using Maven it should:

- - Not inherit from another POM
+ - Not inherit from another POM (no parent POM)
  - Maven POMs must use the Java EE spec BOM/POM imports
  - The POMs must be commented, with a comment each item in the POM
  - Import the various BOMs, either directly from a project, or from [JBoss BOMs](http://www.jboss.org/developer-materials/#!formats=jbossdeveloper_bom), to determine version numbers.
 You should aim to have no dependencies declared directly.
 If you do, work with the jdf team to get them added to a BOM.